 At this point, it is made into a powder and mixed with hot water to extract the soluble components.
 This coloured and highly fragrant liquid is then carefully filtered and dried to create the malt extract powder we use in our products.

 Kinder selection and quality control

-We at Kinder only use barley malt in small quantities in Kinder Pinguì.
-Utmost care is taken when choosing who to obtain this ingredient from.
-In fact, only Italian or German suppliers that use traditional production methods, attentively select their raw materials, continuously monitor humidity levels and are able to expertly work grain are picked to supply us.
-This know-how is fundamental in achieving delicately scented and flavoured barley malt that will blend in smoothly with the other ingredients in Kinder Pinguì.
+We carefully selected our suppliers for this ingredient to make sure that they use the traditional production methods, attentively select their raw materials, and expertly work the grains, to achieve the delicately scented and flavoured barley malt that will blend in smoothly with the other ingredients in Kinder Pinguì.